ArchiveBox/ArchiveBox/README.md

 - `archivebox add/schedule/remove/update/list/shell/oneshot` to manage Snapshots in the archive
 - `archivebox schedule` to pull in fresh URLs regularly from [bookmarks/history/Pocket/Pinboard/RSS/etc.](#input-formats)

-> [!TIP]
-> Whether in Docker or not, ArchiveBox commands all work the same way, and can be used in tandem to access the same data directory.
-> For example, you can run the Web UI in Docker Compose, and run one-off commands on host with `pip`-installed ArchiveBox or in Docker interchangeably.
-> <details><summary><i>Expand to show example...</i></summary><br/><pre lang="bash"><code style="white-space: pre-line">
-docker compose up -d                                      # start the Web UI server in the background docker compose run archivebox add 'https://example.com'   # add a test URL to snapshot w/ Docker Compose

-archivebox list 'https://example.com'                     # fetch it with pip-installed archivebox on the host docker compose run archivebox list 'https://example.com'                       # or w/ Docker Compose docker run -it -v $PWD:/data archivebox/archivebox list 'https://example.com'  # or w/ Docker, all equivalent
-</code></pre></details>

 #### 🖥&nbsp; Web UI Usage